fermersky/nodejs-typeorm-graphql/README.md

-# Node.Js GraphQL API
+# Node.Js GraphQL API (with elasticsearch)

-#### Implemented some basic query operations of entities (Book has one Author and Author has one Address)
+Implemented some basic query operations of entities (Book has one Author and Author has one Address)

 <br>

-#### Querying of child entites implemented with a help of nested resolvers and DataLoaders.
+Querying of child entites implemented with a help of nested resolvers and DataLoaders.

 ```js
 Query {